STEEPLES & SATELLITES

 SIERRA JUST SMILED

 The origin of this song is actually born out of disappointment in another song called ‘La Cienega Just Smiled’ by Ryan Adams.
-I first heard fo La Cinega Blvd, a street in Los Angeles, when reading the Motley crew band biography The Dirt, and a chance meeting between Vine Neil and Dacvids Lee Roth, which happened at a bar on this street.
-Years later i was smitten to be actually standing on La Cienega, the way a historian might feel in Gettysburg.
-I always thought La Cienega was the most beautiful name for a street, the soft ‘C” sound being a favorite of mine since my 10th grade Englidh teacher pointed out that ‘cellar door’ was one of the most beautiful turns of phrase in modern language.
-When I saw a song titled “La Cienega Just Smiled”, I was struck by the name that I knew and loved and also the wonder fo the concept of a road I knew to be gritty and downtrodden having a personality and possessing a smile.
-When i listened to the song, I thought it was ok but it didn’t capture the emotion I was looking for, so i sat down to write one that did, and that song became “Sierra Just Smiled."
+I first heard of La Cinega Blvd, a street in Los Angeles, when reading the Motley Crue band biography The Dirt, and a chance meeting between Vince Neil and David Lee Roth which happened at a bar on this street.
+Years later I was smitten to be actually standing on La Cienega, the way a historian might feel in Gettysburg.
+I always thought La Cienega was the most beautiful name for a street, the soft ‘C” sound being a favorite of mine since my 10th Grade English teacher pointed out that ‘cellar door’ was one of the most beautiful turns of phrase in modern language.
+When I saw a song titled “La Cienega Just Smiled”, I was struck by the name that I knew and loved and also the wonder of the concept of a road I knew to be gritty and downtrodden having a personality and possessing a smile.
+When I listened to the song, I thought it was ok but it didn’t capture the emotion I was looking for, so I sat down to write one that did, and that song became “Sierra Just Smiled."

 It’s a song about a young woman who many of us know or even were- a little too big for her small town and heading out to the city with a dream, confidence, and blissful naivete.
-When you’re from a small town just walking down city city streets feels like a victory, and I admire the sweetness of Sierra, I can see her smiling to herself in all of these moments, moments only someone like me can notice, as I fight to remain impervious to the bustle of urban life.
-My favorite image is from the song is her mother up late in the dark, in a cotton nightgown, the kitchen light a tiny beacon in a small desert, where in the daylight you would see tiny rows of houses dwarfed by the Sierra-Nevada mountain range.
-Down the hall is Sierra’s room, still adorned with her highschool life, including that ever coveted homecoming queen crown.
-I want to meet Sierra someday, but I’m not sure where I’ll find her, still in the big city or back in the desert.
+When you’re from a little cow town, just walking down city city streets feels like a victory, and I admire the sweetness of Sierra; I can see her smiling to herself in all of these moments, moments only someone like me can notice, as I fight to remain impervious to the bustle of urban life and remain focused on the little things.
+My favorite image is from the song is her mother up late in the dark, in a cotton nightgown, the kitchen light a tiny beacon in a vast desert, where in the daylight you would see tiny rows of houses dwarfed by the Sierra-Nevada mountain range.
+Down the hall is Sierra’s room, still adorned with her high school life, including that ever coveted homecoming crown.
+I want to meet Sierra someday, but I’m not sure where I’ll find her, still in the big city or having retreated back into the desert night.

 CHANGE OF SEASON

-The original end of the chorus was “It’s a long way down” which I inadvertently had copied exactly from a Sarah McLachlan song I had forgotten, and so once I figure that out I changed it to “ It’s all I think about” which i think vastly improved the message I was trying to get at.
+The original end of the chorus was “It’s a long way down” which I inadvertently had copied exactly from a Sarah McLachlan song I had forgotten, and so once the band helped me figure that one out I changed it to “ It’s all I think about” which I think vastly improved the message I was trying to get at.
 This song is a great example of how music and poetry helps you turn hurt into something beautiful.

 AMERICAN GIRLS

 There are so many songs about American Girls- I can’t think of any single topic that has inspired more great music.
 After loving so many songs titled American Girls- Tom Petty, Weezer, Counting Crows, Beach Boys- I always knew I wanted one of my own.
-This song was inspired by two girls in particular, I probably won’t get to revealing who for a long time if ever, but they both had wallflower qualities and I felt about them the way the Luna song Tigerlily Girls made me feel, and that emotion is the driver for the whole song.
-The shoutout to this inspiration written into my second verse- “painting the walls all with tigers and lilies”- basically me giving love to those girls who stand quietly and beautifully in situations where their compatriots make a ruckus.
+This song was inspired by two girls in particular, I probably won’t get to revealing who for a long time if ever, but they both had wallflower qualities and I felt about them the way the Luna song Tiger Lily made me feel, and that emotion is the driver for the whole song.
+The shoutout to this inspiration is written into the second verse- “painting the walls all with tigers and lilies”- basically me giving love to those girls who stand quietly and beautifully in situations where their compatriots make a ruckus.
 I want them to know I see them.
-The green eyes references is two-fold- one I don’t think green-eyed girls get enough representation, and two since the two girls I was thinking of when I wrote this had blue and brown eyes- it’s a bit of a disguise.
+The green eyes references is two-fold: one I don’t think green-eyed girls get enough lyrical representation, and two since the two girls I was thinking of when I wrote this have blue eyes and brown eyes- it’s a bit of a disguise.

 It was somewhere in the Fall of 2008, and I had fallen in love (or something like it) with a Boston girl named Lindsay.
 Our first date was an October concert at The South Shore Music Circus to see Marc Cohn perform our favorite song at the time, a tribute to The Band's drummer Levon Helm called "Listening To Levon."
 As I pulled the Jeep onto I-93 on the way to Cohasset, she told me she was moving to San Francisco.
 I smiled my best smile, and I told her that I was happy for her, but that smile certainly didn't tell my whole story.